calogica/calogica.com/_pages/training.md

 - Analytical vs Operational Data Demands, Data SLAs
 - Loading data incrementally
 - Accessing data
-- Real-time data, and do you need it?
+- Real-time data, and do really you need it?
 - Optimizing for performance, readability, maintainability

 ### Benefits of Dimensional Modeling